Penn Vet | Admissions Process

 Apply - Part II: Once you've completed your VMCAS application, make sure you fill out and submit the Supplemental Information Form and send in your processing fee payment.
 This is a requirement of all applications to Penn Vet.

-• To access the Supplemental Information Form and Payment System CLICK HERE .
+• Access the Supplemental Information Form and Payment System for Fall 2025 entry will be available in May 2024.

 Four.
 Check Out Our Timeline